 If a hacker gains control of your administration area, they can lock you out and wreak havoc on your site

-To troubleshoot errors related to WordPress security, refer to the tutorials below:
+To troubleshoot problems related to WordPress security, go here:

 Also, see these resources for performing preventative security scans and protecting your WordPress site: